sheldonlsides/DroidAttack/README.md

 * Ability other actors to take damage from weapon systems
 * Creating AI Controller for enemy characters
 * Built NavMesh for enemy AI to do path finding
+* Building an AI Behavior Tree to have enemy move, attack and perform other task

 #### Note: